Privacy Policy

 What we collect

 Section titled “What we collect”Nothing.
 The server has no telemetry, no analytics, no crash reporting, and no backend of its own.
-The maintainer never receives, stores, or has access to any of your data, credentials, or usage information.
+When you run it yourself — which is how this documentation recommends using it — the maintainer never receives, stores, or has access to any of your data, credentials, or usage information.

 Data flows